KidPluto/NotesForAwsWorkshop/README.md

 * About 50 people
 * Two different stickers for Lambda, which I think is a squarrel.
 One of them was wearing glasses.
 So the most important way of getting you service to succed is to have a cute animal icon.
+* The Cloud 9 IDE is not integrated with AWS

 # Serverless Party Parrot